raunoraa/tire-exchange/README.md

 **1. Navigate to the back-end folder.**

 **2. Run the Spring Boot application:**
-- Use your preferred IDE or run the following command to start the application: `./mvnw spring-boot:run`
+- Use your preferred IDE or run the following command to start the application: `mvnw spring-boot:run`
 - Back-End will run by default on http://localhost:8080/tire-exchange.

 ### Front-End Setup